FBC Piérola

 FBC Piérola is a Peruvian football club, playing in the city of Arequipa, Peru.

-The club were founded 1922 and play in the Copa Perú which is the third division of the Peruvian league.
+The club was founded in 1922 and plays in the Copa Perú which is the third division of the Peruvian league.

 History

-The club have played at the highest level of Peruvian football on one occasion, in the 1974 Torneo Descentralizado when was relegated.
+The club was founded on 7 May 1922.
+They played at the highest level of Peruvian football on one occasion, in the 1974 Torneo Descentralizado, before being relegated.

 Rivalries

 FBC Piérola has had a long-standing rivalry with Melgar, Aurora, Sportivo Huracán, and White Star.